 5. Farm Fresh Dog Treats

 With only nine ingredients, these thin pepperoni sticks are a tasty and healthy treat for your puppy.
-The soft texture allows you to tear or cut them into any size training treats you would like or feed them whole for a larger reward.
+The soft texture allows you to tear or cut them into any size training treats for puppies you would like or feed them whole for a larger reward.

 Farm Fresh is a Canadian company that only uses Canadian sourced ingredients.
 Choose from either their beef or bacon formulas.
 Containing both heart and liver, these meaty treats will quickly grab your puppy's attention.

 Plato soft puppy bites offer a perfectly sized, 2 calorie reward for lengthier training sessions.
 The softer texture allows you to break them into even smaller pieces for very tiny pups and anyone worried about over-feeding.
 Additionally, these treats are ideal for teething puppies.